| Centrip Editorial Board

 The bar Den no Kura is an old remodeled warehouse on the premises of Miso Park.
 There are plans to open other restaurants in old private houses with miso and fermented food as themes, and the facility is likely to become a place to enjoy in various ways.

-Iwase Bunko: Japan's first "antiquarian book museum
+Iwase Bunko: Japan's first antiquarian book museum

 Iwase Bunko is a unique museum considered to be the first antiquarian book museum in Japan.
 It was established in 1908 by Yasuke Iwase, a wealthy businessman in Nishio City, who wanted to contribute to society through books and is now operated as a municipal facility of the Nishio Municipal Government.